 Maeby’s writing is fresh and interesting.
 She really knows how to develop a story.
 Pacing, metaphors, style… all that.
 Wonderful!

 But I simply did not like the story she told.
-This may be the first time I could so clearly separate writing from story in this direction.
+This may be the first time I could so clearly separate writing from story in this way.
 Many times, I’ve started to enjoy a story but didn’t finish the book because the writing was so awful.
-I’m sure you’ve been there too.
-The plot/characters were interesting, but there were so many errors in spelling/tense/grammar that I couldn’t focus.
+The plot and/or characters were interesting, but there were so many errors in spelling/tense/grammar that I couldn’t focus.
 Not the case with Maeby ~ her writing is perfect.

-It’s not that Maeby’s protag was merely unlikeable ~ I actively despised her.
-I knew I couldn’t hope she would die because it was in first person, but still… ughhh.
+And it isn’t that Maeby’s protagonist was merely unlikeable ~ I actively despised her.
+I knew I couldn’t hope she would die because the POV was in first person, but still… ughhh.
 Spoiled princess abuses substances to the extreme, squanders her talent, goes to rehab.
-Loads of promiscuous and stupid sex.
-Creepy and despicable supporting cast.
+Loads of promiscuous and stupid sex abound.
+Creepy and despicable supporting characters hover.
 Etc. We’ve all read a story like this before and seen one on TV.
 Yet… yet… the writing was so damn good.
 I had to finish the book.